harpreetstealth/ci4-start-here/README.md

 **> No jQuery is being used, Avoid using it at all costs.**

 ## To setup this project
+- [Install composer](https://getcomposer.org/download/), if you dont have it
 - Clone the respository
 - go to project root directory
 - run `composer install` to install related modules